-7. Seal Beach
+13. Seal Beach

 There are many shops and restaurants along Ocean Avenue, a block from the beach and running parallel to it.

-8. Mother's Beach, Marina del Rey
+18. Mother's Beach, Marina del Rey

 Known mainly as the nation's largest man-made recreational harbor, the Marina del Rey area also has a few small beaches.
 Mother's Beach is a small crescent of sand with a lifeguard on duty and water as gentle as a kiddie pool.

 The swimming area is roped off, as this is also an area for launching SUPs (stand up paddleboards) and kayaks.
-Just beyond the beach is a part of the vast boat harbor, filled with all kinds of pleasure boats.
+Just beyond the beach is the vast boat harbor, filled with all kinds of pleasure boats.
 There's also a playground and picnic area next to the beach.